ivyldewitt/gc-go-projects/golang-log.md

 Reviewing the basics of computers and how they operate/work according to different coding formations and schemes.
 Overall, the basics are useful for knowing the underlying usefulness/points of computers.

 Regarding typing, understanding how go types relate to each other is useful.
 Additionally, if I remember that one of the benefits of Go is that it is 1) statically typed and b) a compiled language, and the latter means we can compile it down to machine code, understanding how strings ultimately translate to unicode characters, which ultimately represent coding schemes is useful.

+**D5: Sunday, August 6th, 2017**

+**What did I learn today?**:

+I learned specifically about numeral systems, constants, and iota.

+* Iota - The representation of a number constant.
+Effectively, using Iota will start you at 0, and increment by one until you declare a new const.

+* Numeral systems - hexadecimal, binary, decimal.
+We use numeral systems to keep track of numbers.
+The most 'common' one is the base10/decimal system, and then we obviously have the binary system for computers.

+* Const - a keyword for constant values.
+They cannot be changed after being declared.
+We can have untyped (where we let the compiler determine the type) and typed constants.

+**How does this build on from yesterday?**:
+A few days ago I learned mostly about typing - string types, number types, etc.

+**Key Takeways & Points to Review**:
+* Const - a constant value, cannot be changed after being declared.
+* Numeral systems - ways we determine number types, including decimal, hexidecimal, etc.

+**Any Reflections?**:
+Nothing to world-ending at the moment as I'm familar with Numeral Systems now.
+The idea of a const also is very intuitive, so for the most part isn't too difficult to get my head around.